Google Workspace Business Free for 30 Days

 - Who needs to be there?
 Is this a meeting for your immediate team, or should it be an "all hands-on" meeting for everyone one to join and listen in?
 If you’re giving a business update to your supervisors, then you might decide to broadcast the meeting to your wider company too.

 - How long will it be?
 Having a general timeline in mind for your meeting can help to keep things running on track.
-Since Google Hangouts Meet is fully integrated with G-Suite, you can set up a calendar invite for your attendees that includes details on how long they can expect the conversation to last.
+Since Google Hangouts Meet is fully integrated with Google Workspace, you can set up a calendar invite for your attendees that includes details on how long they can expect the conversation to last.

 Whether you’re brainstorming ideas with your colleagues, or you want to talk some of your coworkers through a complicated issue, you need to create the right environment.
 Sitting down for a video meeting in a crowded coffee shop doesn’t make a lot of sense if you have sensitive issues to discuss.
 While Google is encrypted to offer you some security and peace of mind, the app can’t stop people around you from overhearing what you say.